inidinda24/sentiment-analysis-web-app-/README.md

 - Sentiment analysis can be used as a continuous KPI for monitoring service quality in digital health platforms
 - The deployed system demonstrates scalability for real-time customer feedback analysis

+## What I Learned in this project:
+- Building an end-to-end data analytics pipeline
+- Applying machine learning models to real-world text data
+- Deploying ML models using Flask
+- Communicating data insights through user-friendly interfaces
+- Bridging data analysis with business and operational needs

 ---

 ## Model Development